keegandonley/File-Structure-Simulator/README.txt

 # move() function
 -   Move can be accessed using either mv or move from within the demo
+    CAVEAT: On some occasions, the file that was moved to another directory doesn't disappear when using `ls` until the directory has been changed to something else and then returned back.
+This only happens for the first move command of a session, and after that subsequent move commands work properly.
+Otherwise, move works well and takes special care to maintain proper paths.

 JSON parsing
 -   The program is able to parse a proper JSON file, however in some cases it doesn't catch all errors